-Premiere: NOTS - "Reactor"
+PREMIERE: NOTS - "Reactor"

 Memphis based band NOTS come from a good lineage.
-Their debut album – set for a UK release on Heavenly Records – is licensed from legendary label Goner, who were home to Jay Reatard, Ex Cult, and The Oblivians, among others.
+Their debut albums is licensed from legendary label Goner, who were home to Jay Reatard, Ex Cult, and The Oblivians, among others.
 So it’s not surprising then that the record also clocks in somewhere just shy of the the 27 minute mark.
+(We also joined the band in the studio for last year’s Made In Memphis episode alongside the aforementioned Ex Cult, Jody from Big Star, Project Pat and others.)

 Videos by VICE